schollz/_core/docs/content/combos/bass_volume.md

 +++

-Turning this knob will change the volume of the bass.
-Turn it clockwise to increase volume.
-Note that high volume might cause crackling depending on the headroom in your samples.
+Turning this knob will adjust the volume of the bass.
+Turn it clockwise to increase the volume.
+Please note that high volume levels may cause crackling, depending on the headroom in your samples.